Arizona vs. West Virginia Predictions & Picks - Women's NCAA Tournament First Round

 Arizona vs. West Virginia Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Friday's contest between the Arizona Wildcats (21-9) and the West Virginia Mountaineers (19-11) at Xfinity Center has a projected final score of 70-63 based on our computer prediction, with a favored Arizona squad coming out on top.
-Tipoff is at 12:00 PM ET on March 17.
+Friday's contest features the Arizona Wildcats (21-9) and the West Virginia Mountaineers (19-11) clashing at Xfinity Center (on March 17) at 12:00 PM ET.
+This matchup, according to our computer prediction, will result in a 70-63 win for Arizona.

-The Wildcats are coming off of a 73-59 loss to UCLA in their last game on Thursday.

 Arizona vs. West Virginia Game Info